nikerla/vc-content/pages/glossary/b2b-ecommerce-trends.md

         </div>
     </div>
     <h2>B2B Ecommerce Trends in 2017</h2>
-    <p class="text">Despite the fact that 2017 has just recently started, we can already point out some of the most prominent B2B eCommerce trends on the market.
-Following them is crucial in a rapidly-developing market, so let’s look into some of them. </p>
+    <p class="text">Now that 2017 is coming to its end, we can point out some of the most prominent B2B eCommerce trends on the market. </p>
     <div class="col-w">
         <div class="col __col-30">
             <img alt="Omni-channel customer care" src="assets/images/omni-channel.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-            <strong>Omni-channel customer care.</strong> Following the trend of great customer experience that was present in 2016, omnichannel customer care has appeared.
+            <strong>Omnichannel customer care. </strong> Following the trend of great customer experience that was present in 2016, omnichannel customer care has appeared.
 The customer service that was present only via e-mails is now totally unacceptable.
 B2B customers require even more attention than <a href="{{ '/glossary/what-is-b2c-ecommerce' | absolute_url }}">B2C</a> ones and to provide that, websites need to have online customer service chats, the availability of web calls and focus on individual customer experience.
 This includes optimizing navigation for customer’s needs, adding search filters and other helpful perks.
 Smartly personalized B2B buying experience will be the way to go for the vendors.
         </div>
     </div>
     <div class="col-w">